jmettraux/rufus-scheduler/README.md

 # also

 job =
-  scheduler.in '10d', :job => true do
+  scheduler.in '10d', job: true do
     # ...
   end
 ```